Board of Directors

 Amy Turner, APR is a senior communications specialist for Seattle Children’s, focused on employee engagement and internal communications.
 She has nearly two decades of strategic communications experience having worked in the public, private and non-profit sectors.
 Amy has been a PRSA volunteer since her PRSSA days at Washington State University’s Edward R. Murrow College of Communication (Go Cougs!).
 Outside of work, she loves spending time with her partner and two kids and loves to read, hike and grow her own veggies.

 Cassidy Davis has a decade of communications experience, including corporate and agency work.
 She is currently Director of Communications and Administration for Conrac Solutions and a graduate from the University of Alaska Anchorage with a degree in Journalism and Public Communications.
-She has been involved with PRSA for the past ten years including roles in programming, communications and most recently scholarship efforts.
-Leveraging past involvement with the Alaska Chapter, she has enjoyed giving back to the local communications community for the past five years with the Puget Sound Chapter.
+She has been involved with PRSA for the past ten years including roles in programming, communications, scholarship efforts and is looking forward to a new role as membership committee liaison.
+Leveraging past involvement with the Alaska Chapter, she has enjoyed giving back to the local communications community for the past six years with the Puget Sound Chapter.
 Outside work, she enjoys the Pacific Northwest via hiking, camping and canoeing.

 Toby Nelson, APR

-Toby Nelson has worked in public relations with Hunter PR, the U.S. Department of Commerce and Hasbro.
-He began his career in PR with the Harlem Globetrotters, handling on-site media relations during domestic and international tours of “America’s Ambassadors of Goodwill.”
+Toby Nelson has worked with the U.S. Department of Commerce, Hunter PR and Hasbro.
+He began his career in PR with the Harlem Globetrotters, handling on-site media relations during tours of the "Clown Princes of Basketball."
 He has also worked as a radio reporter.
 As an undergraduate, Toby studied at the University of Washington.
-He received his master’s degree in international relations from the University of Cambridge, where he was a member of Selwyn College.
+He received his master’s degree in international relations from the University of Cambridge.
 He is Accredited in Public Relations (APR) and is a past chair of PRSA Puget Sound's Totem Awards committee.

 As communication strategies manager for the Washington State Bar Association, Jennifer Olegario serves the people of Washington state and the Bar’s 40,000 lawyer members.
 She is the deputy to the chief communications officer and oversees a variety of communications functions, in addition to serving on the Bar’s management team responsible for strategic planning and operational priorities.
 Previously, Jennifer was vice president, media and public relations for TD Ameritrade, and public relations counsel for the American Stock Exchange.
 She began her career working for PR agencies FleishmanHillard and Makovsky in her hometown of New York City.
 Jennifer is a graduate of Syracuse University’s Newhouse School of Public Communications and Maxwell School of Public Affairs with a double-major in public relations and international relations.